chrisjd20/hhc21_powershell_snippets/README.md

 These snippets show you how you can read and write to Active Directory group objects DACLs.
 This also demonstrates using PowerShell to add an account to a AD group.

 **Note:** These code snippets (or similar) are used legitimately by many powershell apps and as such will likely not trip endpoint protections.
-However, if for some reason they do in the future, it will likely be due to signature matching which can be overcome by changing variable names around.
+However, if for some reason they do in the future, it will likely be due to signature matching of variable names which can be overcome by changing variable names around.

 ### You can read the DACL of an AD group object using: